mrWh1te/Botmation/README.md

 Documentation
 -------------

-To learn about the available `BotAction`'s visit the [Botmation: BotAction's Documentation](/src/botmation/actions/README.md).
+To learn about all the available `BotAction`'s visit the [Botmation: BotAction's Documentation](/src/botmation/actions/README.md).

 Examples
 --------